TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 void hardReset(uint8_t resetPin);
 ```

-- `uint8_t resetPin`: The output pin that is connection to the module's reset pin.
+- `uint8_t resetPin`: The output pin that is connected to the module's reset pin.

 ## Method: `getHardwareEui`